Livingstone College students walk together to vote on Election Day - Salisbury Post

 West Ward III is the home of Livingstone College and contains much of the area of Salisbury colloquially referred to as the West End.
 Livingstone makes a point to encourage its students to vote and incorporate voting into the college experience.
 This year was no different.

-Patterson, who is in the midst of her last year at Livingstone said she has plans to further her education by attending law school and her future was one motivator to get her to the polls.
+Patterson, who is in the midst of her last year at Livingstone, said she has plans to further her education by attending law school and her future was one motivator to get her to the polls.
 She was particularly worried about the possibility of cuts to federal student aid programs.

 “It’s important for me because I am a college student and I do know that one of the candidates wants to take away financial aid and this is my last year of undergrad but I have law school to go to so it is very important for me to go out and vote today,” Patterson said.